 In OBDA, queries are posed over a high-level conceptual view, and then translated into queries over a potentially very large (usually relational and federated) data source.
 The conceptual layer is given in the form of an ontology that defines a shared vocabulary, hides the structure of the data sources, and can enrich incomplete data with background knowledge.
 The ontology is connected to the data sources through a declarative specification given in terms of mappings that relate each (class and property) symbol in the ontology to a (SQL) view over (possibly federated) data.
-The W3C standard R2RML [8] was created with the goal of providing a standardized language for the specification of mappings in the OBDA setting.
+The W3C standard R2RML [9] was created with the goal of providing a standardized language for the specification of mappings in the OBDA setting.
 The ontology together with the mappings exposes a virtual instance (RDF graph) that can be queried using SPARQL, the standard query language in the Semantic Web community.

 To make OBDA useful in an industrial setting, OBDA systems must provide answers in a reasonable amount of time, especially in the context of Big Data.
 However, most research in academia has focused on correct SPARQL-to-SQL translations, and expressivity of the ontology/mapping languages.
 Little effort (to the best of our knowledge) has been spent in systematically evaluating the performance of OBDA systems.
 To properly evaluate such performance, benchmarks tailored towards the requirements in this setting are needed.
 In particular, the benchmark should resemble a typical real-world industrial scenario in terms of the size of the data set, the complexity of the ontology, and the complexity of the queries.
 In this work, we propose a novel benchmark for OBDA systems based on the Norwegian Petroleum Directorate (NPD) FactPages1.
 The NPD FactPages contains information regarding the petroleum activities on the Norwegian continental shelf.
 Such information is actively used by oil companies, such as Statoil.
 The Factpages are synchronized with the NPD's databases on a daily basis.
-The NPD Ontology [26] has been mapped to the NPD FactPages and stored in a relational database2.
-The queries over such an ontology have been formulated by domain experts starting from an informal set of questions provided by regular users of the FactPages.
+The NPD Ontology [25] has been mapped to the NPD FactPages and stored in a relational database2; whereas the queries over such an ontology have been formulated by domain experts starting from an informal set of questions provided by regular users of the FactPages.

-The contributions of this paper are as follows: (1) We identify requirements for benchmarking of OBDA systems in a real world scenario.
-(2) We identify requirements for data generation in the setting of OBDA.
-(3) We propose a benchmark that is compliant with the requirements identified.
-(4) We provide a data generator for OBDA together with an automatized testing platform.
-(5) We carry out an extensive evaluation using state-of-the-art OBDA systems and triple stores, revealing strength and weaknesses of OBDA.
+The contributions of this paper are as follows: (1) we identify requirements for benchmarking of OBDA systems in a real world scenario; (2) we identify requirements for data generation in the setting of OBDA; (3) we propose a benchmark that is compliant with the requirements identified; (4) we provide a data generator for OBDA together with an automatized testing platform; and (5) an extensive evaluation using state-of-the-art OBDA systems and triple stores, revealing strength and weaknesses of OBDA.

-This work extends the previous workshop publications [6, 17] with an automatized testing platform, with new experiments, and with a larger and more challenging query set, including also aggregate queries.
-This new query set highlights the importance of
+This work extends the previous workshop publications [7, 17] with a larger and more challenging query set-that includes aggregate queries, new experiments, and an automatized testing platform.
+This new query set highlights the importance of semantic query optimisation in the SPARQL-to-SQL translation phase.